A period of unprecedented acceleration of vaccine introductions

 - engage in development aid policy settings to ensure endorsement of Gavi, immunisation and health.

-Gavi is regularly adapting its policies to ensure that countries are supported in the most effective and efficient way to reach the 2015 targets defined through the strategy.
+Gavi regularly adapts its policies to ensure that countries are supported in the most effective and efficient way to reach the targets defined through the strategy.